Acorns Community Preschool’s Privacy Notice

-This privacy notice explains what personal data we collect, why we collect it, how we use it and how we protect it.
+Personal data is protected in accordance with data protection laws and used in line with your expectations.
+This privacy notice explains what personal data we collect, why we collect it, how we use it, the control you have over your personal data and the procedures we have in place to protect it.

-What personal data do we collect?
+What personal data we collect

-We collect personal data about you and your child to provide care and learning that is tailored to meet your child’s individual needs.
-We also collect information in order to verify your eligibility for free childcare as
+We collect personal data about you and your child to provide care and learning tailored to meet your child’s individual needs.
+Personal details that we obtain from you includes your child’s: name, date of birth, address, and health, development and any special educational needs information.
+We will also ask for information about who has parental responsibility for your child and any court orders pertaining to your child.

 - to support your child’s wellbeing and development